Multilingual portals

 g_sharedState.maillanguage = strLanguage

-In the properties dialog of the email action, the parameter "language" can be added on the "Expert" tab and the language determined from the processing context can be transferred as a value with "urn.sharedState.maillanguage".
+In the properties dialog of the e-mail action, the "language" parameter can be added on the "Expert" tab and the language determined from the processing context can be transferred as a value with " urn.sharedState.maillanguage".

 // Determine subject from language constant and place in processing context